Volkswagen Unveils Major Job Cuts In Cost-saving Drive - UrduPoint

 "There will be no plant closures," negotiator Thorsten Groeger from the IG Metall union told a press conference.

+The agreement however foresaw cuts to production across Volkswagen's 10 German factories and corresponding job losses.

-The agreement would however see production stop at Volkswagen's smallest factory in Dresden at the end of 2025.
+Volkswagen's smallest factory in Dresden, which employs around 300 people, would stop vehicle production at the end of 2025 and be converted to another use, the group said.

-An "alternative overall concept" would be found for the site, which employs around 300 people, with Volkswagen's continued involvement, unions said.

-At VW's plant in Osnabrueck, where some 2,300 people work, production would continue until mid-2027 before "other uses" for the site were found, the carmaker said.
+At a plant in Osnabrueck, where some 2,300 people work, production would continue until mid-2027 before "other uses" for the site were found.

+The number of production lines at Volkswagen's headquarters in the central German city of Wolfsburg would meanwhile be reduced from four to two, the group said.

-Meanwhile, Volkswagen said it would also relocate the production of its popular Golf model from its flagship site in Wolfsburg, Germany, to a factory in Mexico.
+In the process, 4,000 jobs would be lost at the flagship factory by 2030 and the production of the popular Golf car relocated to a factory in Mexico.

+And in eastern Zwickau, a key site for the production of electric vehicles, the number of lines would be cut to one.

-All in all, the carmaker had "reduced the technical capacity at the German sites by over 700,000" vehicles, VW brand CEO Thomas Schaefer said at a press conference in Berlin.
+"We had three priorities in the negotiations: reducing excess capacity at the German sites, reducing labour costs and reducing development costs to a competitive level," VW brand CEO Thomas Schaefer said at a press conference in Berlin.

-The agreement with unions is "bringing development and labour costs to a competitive level", Schaefer said.
+In all three cases, the group had been able to find "viable solutions", Schaefer said.

+All in all, the carmaker would reduce its capacity in Germany "by over 700,000" units, he said.

 "These are tough decisions, but also important decisions for the future".